SynixeTactical/Documents/operations/terminology.md

 ### Contact
 1. An enemy unit which is engaging friendlies.
-    - Contact is the natural progression of a target who has become hostile to the unit or friendlies.
+    - Contact is the natural progression of a target who has become aware of friendlies and begun engaging.

 ### A.D.D.
 1. Alert, Direction, Distance
-    - A quick verbal warning given to all members, usually over a radio indicating a hostile contact spotted.
+    - A quick verbal warning given to all members indicating a hostile contact spotted.
     - Examples:
         - "4 man patrol, 1-6-5, 100 meters moving toward us!"
         - "2 technicals, 2-8-3, 500 meters and closing!"
         - "Contact!
 Squad, East, distance close!"
     - Key points:
         - Don't use "to my right" or "behind me".
 These terms are confusing to a group.
 Use cardinal directions, or bearings.
 Whichever is more appropriate.
         - Convey via appropriate medium.
-If you are near everyone who would be able to engage, yell through local voice.
+If you are near everyone who would be able to engage, talk locally.
 If your entire squad is spread out, use radio.
         - In the event contact is called out, everyone should relay that callout in local chat to everyone near them.

 ### 360 Degree Security